Occupational Disease in the Construction Industry

 Most careers place workers at some risk of suffering an occupational injury.
 However, the severity of these injuries can vary significantly between industries.
 Jobs in an office environment can put workers at some risk, but working in an industry such as construction may place an individual at significant risk of harm to their health and safety.
 One of the most damaging potential issues relating to the construction industry is the possibility of contracting an occupational disease.

-If you or someone you know has developed a disease as a result of working in the construction industry, you may be eligible to pursue compensation for the cost of your medical care, lost earning potential, and other related damages.
-Contact the New York construction injury lawyers of Hach & Rose, LLP, at (212) 779-0057 to speak with a qualified member of our legal team about the details of your case.
+If you or someone you know has developed a disease due to working in the construction industry, you may be eligible to pursue compensation for the cost of your medical care, lost earning potential, and other related damages.
+Contact the New York construction injury lawyers of Hach & Rose, LLP at (212) 779-0057 to speak with a qualified member of our legal team about the details of your case.

 Occupational Diseases in the Construction Industry

-There are a number of different occupational illnesses which construction workers may be particularly likely to contract.
+There are several different occupational illnesses that construction workers may be particularly likely to contract.
 Some of the most common of these include:

 - Asbestos-related injuries such as mesothelioma and other cancers